vivian0517/goxmind/README.md

 func main() {
 	// Initialize
-	xmind := goxmind.NewXmind()
+	xmind := goxmind.New()
-	// Add a sheet name and a root node name rootNode := xmind.AddSheet("Sheet Name", "Root Node Name")
+	// Add sheet title and root node title rootNode := xmind.AddSheet("Sheet title", "Root Node title")

-	// Add child node names
+	// Add child node title
-	child1 := rootNode.AddTopic("Child 1") // Save the return value if you want to add more nodes under this node rootNode.AddTopic("Child 2")           // You can ignore the return value if you don't need to add more nodes under this node rootNode.AddTopic("Child 3")
+	child1 := rootNode.AddNode("Child 1") // If you want to add more nodes under this node, you need to save the return value rootNode.AddNode("Child 2")           // If you don't want to add more nodes under this node, you can ignore the return value rootNode.AddNode("Child 3")
-	rootNode.AddTopic("Child 4")
+	rootNode.AddNode("Child 4")

-	// Add more child nodes under child1 child1_1 := child1.AddTopic("Child 1.1") // Save the return value if you want to add more nodes under this node child1_2 := child1.AddTopic("Child 1.2")
+	// Continue adding child nodes under the child1 node child1_1 := child1.AddNode("Child 1.1") // If you want to add more nodes under this node, you need to save the return value child1_2 := child1.AddNode("Child 1.2")
-	child1.AddTopic("Child 1.3") // You can ignore the return value if you don't need to add more nodes under this node
+	child1.AddNode("Child 1.3") // If you don't want to add more nodes under this node, you can ignore the return value

-	// Add more child nodes under child1.1 child1_1.AddTopic("Child 1.1.1")
+	// Continue adding child nodes under the child1.1 node child1_1.AddNode("Child 1.1.1")
-	child1_1.AddTopic("Child 1.1.2")
+	child1_1.AddNode("Child 1.1.2")
-	child1_2.AddTopic("Child 1.2.1")
+	child1_2.AddNode("Child 1.2.1")
-	child1_2.AddTopic("Child 1.2.2")
+	child1_2.AddNode("Child 1.2.2")

-	// Save the XMind file.
-The ".xmind" file extension is optional. xmind.Save("xmind_file_name")
+	// Save xmind, the ".xmind" file suffix is optional xmind.Save("xmind_file_name")
 }
 ```